Efficient Training of Multi-task Neural Solver for Combinatorial Optimization: Abstract

 \section{Abstract}

 Efficiently training a multi-task neural solver for various combinatorial optimization problems (COPs) has been less studied so far.
-In this paper, we propose a general and efficient training paradigm based on multi-armed bandits to deliver a unified multi-task neural solver.
+Naive application of conventional multi-task learning approaches often falls short in delivering a high-quality, unified neural solver.
+This deficiency primarily stems from the significant computational demands and a lack of adequate consideration for the complexities inherent in COPs.
+In this paper, we propose a general and efficient training paradigm to deliver a unified combinatorial multi-task neural solver.
 To this end, we resort to the theoretical loss decomposition for multiple tasks under an encoder-decoder framework, which enables more efficient training via proper bandit task-sampling algorithms through an intra-task influence matrix.
-Our method achieves much higher overall performance with either limited training budgets or the same training epochs, compared to standard training schedules, which can be promising for advising efficient training of other multi-task large models.
-Additionally, the influence matrix can provide empirical evidence of some common practices in the area of learning to optimize, which in turn supports the validity of our approach.
+By employing theoretically grounded approximations, our method significantly enhances overall performance, regardless of whether it is within constrained training budgets, across equivalent training epochs, or in terms of generalization capabilities, when compared to conventional training schedules.
+On the real-world datasets of TSPLib and CVRPLib, our method also achieved the best results compared to single task learning and multi-task learning approaches.
+Additionally, the influence matrix provides empirical evidence supporting common practices in the field of learning to optimize, further substantiating the effectiveness of our approach.
+Our code is open-sourced and available at \url{https://github.com/LOGO-CUHKSZ/MTL-COP}.